cran-task-views/Optimization/Optimization.md

     offers a mixed integer optimizer to solve difficult mixed integer programs including (possibly non-convex) MIQCP.
 Note that CPLEX is **not free** and you have to get a license.
-Academics will receive a free licence upon request. \[LP, IP, BP, QP, MILP, MIQP, IPM\]
+Academics will receive a free license upon request. \[LP, IP, BP, QP, MILP, MIQP, IPM\]
--   Package `r pkg("Rmosek")` offers an interface to the commercial optimizer from [MOSEK](https://www.mosek.com/) .
+-   Package `r pkg("Rmosek")` offers an interface to the commercial optimizer from [MOSEK](https://www.mosek.com/).
 It provides dual/primal simplex optimizers as well as a barrier optimizer.
-In addition to solving LP and QP problems this solver can handle SOCP and quadratically constrained programming (QPQC) tasks.
+In addition to solving LP and QP problems, this solver can handle SOCP and quadratically constrained programming (QPQC) tasks.
     Furthermore, it offers a mixed integer optimizer to solve difficult mixed integer programs (MILP, MISOCP, etc.).
 You have to get a